yihong0618/running_page/README.md

 <br>

-1. finish garmin and strava setps
+1. finish garmin and strava setup
 2. Execute in the root directory:

 ```bash